The Quantum Steeplechase: Abstract

 \section{Abstract}

-The Quantum Steeplechase is the study of a Luttinger liquid in one dimension in the presence of a finite number of barriers and wells clustered around an origin.
-The powerful non-chiral bosonization technique (NCBT) is introduced to write down closed formulas for the two-point function and four-point function relevant to the study of Friedel oscillations in this system at zero temperature in the sense of the random phase approximation (RPA).
+Quantum Steeplechase is the study of a Luttinger liquid (LL) in one dimension in the presence of a finite number of barriers and wells clustered around an origin.
+The powerful non-chiral bosonization technique (NCBT) is introduced to write down closed formulas for the two-point functions in the sense of the random phase approximation (RPA).
 Unlike g-ology based methods that are tied to the translationally invariant, free particle basis, the NCBT explicitly makes use of the translationally non-invariant single particle wavefunctions.
 The present method that provides the most singular part of the asymptotically exact Green function in a closed form, is in contrast to competing methods that require a combination of renormalization group and/or numerical methods in addition to the bosonization techniques.
-All the central issues pertaining to this subject viz. the behaviour of the local dynamical density of states, Friedel oscillations of the density correlations, behaviour of the system near the resonant tunnelling condition, computation of the Kubo and tunneling conductance of the wire and so on are revisited using the NCBT formalism and a detailed comparison with existing results are made.